Regression Analysis > Weighted Least Squares

 You minimize the weighted sum of squares:

 Althought weighted least squares is treated as an extension of OLS, technically it’s the other way around: OLS is a special case of weighted least squares.
 With OLS, all the weights are equal to 1.
-Therefore, solving the WSS formula is algebraically similar to solving the OLS formula.
+Therefore, solving the WSS formula is similar to solving the OLS formula.
 You’re unlikely to actually solve this by hand though, as most decent stats software packages will have these built in.

 Advantages and Disadvantages